Twice a month I go to Hariahati and drink haria Among the drunkards, peasants and labourers all, Two pigs skinned and men have their

 I love you, You are so good!
 You pledge your life For a square meal, Day you toil and night You sleep and populate, Evening

 Gone were the days When men swarmed her hut, And passed metamorphic nights.
 She was a peerless beauty, Tall and stout, and an

-(A Dirge) And when the sun sets, and darkness descends We have to cross the river, No pain, no sorrow, no dirge, no lamentation.
+And when the sun sets, and darkness descends We have to cross the river.
+No pain, no sorrow, no dirge, no lamentation.
+Why do

 A gifted versetile writer who writes excellent stories and poems on the invisibles, pariahs, margins, aged, weaklings of our society.
 A rising star on the literary firmament.